digiltd/oh-rtd-test/mapdb-Persistence.md

 The mapdb Persistence Service is based on simple key-value store http://www.mapdb.org/

+## Since

+1.7.0

 ## Features

 The mapdb Persistence Service is a simple persistence provider that only saves the last value.
-Intention is to use this for "reloadOnStartup" items because all other presistence options have their drawbacks if values are only needed for reload
+Intention is to use this for "reloadOnStartup" items because all other persistence options have their drawbacks if values are only needed for reload

 They:
 a) grow in time